playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 for now, let's take a look at one more component API that's _relatively_ consistent between most frameworks:
 Re-rendering.

-Re-rendering is what it sounds like; While the initial "render" is what allows us to see the first contents on screen being drawn, subsequent updates — like our live-updated values — are drawn during "re-renders".
+Re-rendering is what it sounds like; While the initial "render" is what allows us to see the first contents on screen being drawn, subsequent updates — like our live-updated values — are drawn during "re-renders."

 Re-renders may occur for many reasons: